 - What happens, since you are older, when you retire from an active role in the common, where are you and Marijke heading?
 What happens to your share in the commons when you die?

-A first goal for Marijke and I is to insure the Farm’s preservation and conservation past our life time as part of a meaningful community.
+A first goal for Marijke and I is to insure the Farm’s economic sustainability, preservation and conservation past our life time as part of a meaningful community.
 As the community takes hold and matures an important goal will be to transition leadership from us to the Community as a whole, this is critical for the community’s sustainability., My job is to encourage, foster and empower new and fresh leadership and talent that can manage and develop the Community in my absence.
 In the meantime, I look forward to an active shared leadership role with others and the Board.

 There are provisions in our By -Laws that stipulate, in order to maintain consistency in the community, in the event of a member family who wants to sell their property, that the Community or an individual family has the right of first refusal at fair market value.
 The intent is to give the Community the opportunity to find a new buyer who is in harmony with our Mission and By-Laws avoiding a scenario in which land is sold in a haphazard manner to buyers who have little interest and stake in the Commons.

 This means, at our death, that this provision will exercised by our family in an estate with a designated spokesperson.
 One member of our sibling family could opt to buy out the other two siblings and decide to join and live at the Common in the Farm house with consensus from Common members, but this scenario is highly unlikely since none of the sibling families have the capital nor the desire to buy in.